cache2k/cache2k-benchmark/README.md

 Please replace the version, if needed.

-You can also checkout an run the benchmarks against the latest cache2k version.
+You can also checkout and run the benchmarks against the latest cache2k version.
-Please checkout and install the snapshot version of cache2k first, by:
+Please checkout and install the snapshot version of cache2k first:

 ```
 git clone https://github.com/headissue/cache2k.git